[9/9] Novena of Grace: "Enough"

 hird: The Joy Heaven Could Not Contain

-St Ignatius reveres an ancient tradition that the first person to see the risen Christ was not Peter, not the women at the tomb, but Mary.
+St Ignatius reveres an ancient tradition that the first person to see the risen Christ was not Peter, not the women at the tomb, but the Blessed Virgin Mary.
 At first, it may seem like a privilege—a reward for her faithfulness.
 But perhaps there's something even deeper at play.

 If there is rejoicing in heaven over one sinner who repents, how much more when one person has given her all?
 When one soul has loved through every silence, every sorrow, every loss—how could heaven not overflow with joy?